 In some cases, your student may not have been able to resolve their concerns using one of the above methods.
 An appeal may be the next step in their path to resolution.
-The appeal process can be initiated, by your student, by contacting their Student Services Counselor.
-The following are some of appealable matters:
+Your student can initiate the appeal process by contacting their Student Service Counselor.
+The University cannot accept an appeal you submitted on your student's behalf.
+The following are some of the appealable matters:

 - End of course grades- the University supports the assessments made by the faculty, and grades will only be overturned if a miscalculation has occurred.
-As such, grade changes are unlikely. - Reinstatement- if a student has been dismissed from the University, they have the option to submit a request for reinstatement.
-Reinstatement is not guaranteed. - Code of Conduct- a student may be able to appeal sanctions received through the Code of Conduct process. - A published policy- student who have issues with a particular policy may in some cases appeal the policy.
+As such, grade changes are unlikely. - Reinstatement- if a student has been dismissed from the University for lack of academic progress or code of conduct violations, they have the option to submit a request for reinstatement.
+Reinstatement is not guaranteed.
+For academic reinstatements, students granted re-admittance will need to follow their Academic Plan specifying courses to repeat, grades required to be earned, or any other activities students must complete.
+Reinstated students are required to complete the Academic Plan as specified.
+Failure to do so will result in expulsion. - Code of Conduct- a student may be able to appeal sanctions received through the Code of Conduct process. - A published policy- student who have issues with a particular policy may in some cases appeal the policy.
 Not all policies are appealable.